Ascent the Wind

 Ascent the Wind is a public artwork by American artist Michael Helbing.
-The artwork is located in the ARTSPARK grounds of the Indianapolis Art Center, in Indianapolis, Indiana, United States.
-While the Indianapolis Art Center titles it Ascent the Wind, the artist calls it Ascend the Wind.
+The artwork is located in the ARTSPARK grounds of the Indy Art Center, in Indianapolis, Indiana, United States.
+While the Indy Art Center titles it Ascent the Wind, the artist calls it Ascend the Wind.

 Description

 Ascent the Wind is an abstract stainless steel sculpture that rests on a concrete base.
 The artwork curves upwards and shifts in a flowing manner as tentacle-like appendages form off the top section seeming to blow in the wind.

 Acquisition

 The artwork is on temporary from the Shimmery Gallery and is listed at costing $40,000 for permanent purchase.